YinHK-gameDev/unity-learn/assets/Addressable.md

 When you no longer need the resource provided by an AsyncOperationHandle return through the Addressables API, you should release through the `Addressables.Release` method.

+Asynchronous operations
+In the Addressables API, many tasks load assets and data and then return a result.
+When those assets or data are on a remote server, these tasks can take extra time.
+To avoid slowing down your game's performance and delaying other tasks, the Addressables system uses asynchronous operations, which means that tasks can run concurrently.
+To implement asynchronous operations with the Addressables API, you'll need to understand these concepts, all of which are included in the Intermediate scripting project:

+- **Coroutines**, which allow you to perform a function over time instead of instantly.
+- **Delegates**, which are containers for functions that can be passed around or used like variables.
+- **Events**, which are specialized delegates that can alert a class that something has happened.

 **Typed vs Typeless**:

 Most of the Addressables API will return a generic `AsyncOperationHandle<T>`.
 This allows type safety for the `AsyncOperationHandle.Completed` event and for the `AsyncOperationHandle.Result`.
 There is also a non-generic `AsyncOperationHandle`.
 You can convert between the generic and non-generic handles.
 You will get a runtime exception if you attempt to cast a non-generic handle to a generic handle of an incorrect type.
 Below is an example of this conversion.